Two oligarchs who fled Moldova in crosshairs for EU sanctions

 The EU blacklisted former Ukrainian president Yanukovych in 2014 on grounds of being a "person subject to criminal proceedings by the Ukrainian authorities for the misappropriation of public funds or assets".

-Moscow was "using corrupted oligarchs" as "its weapon to hamper Moldova's European perspectives," Vlad Gheorghe, a Romanian liberal MEP who co-signed the Swedish presidency letter, told EUobserver.
+Moscow was "using corrupted oligarchs" as "its weapon to hamper Moldova's European perspectives," Vlad Gheorghe, a Romanian MEP who co-signed the Swedish presidency letter, told EUobserver.

 "If we fight against Russian armed aggression in Ukraine, we must also fight against pro-Russian oligarchs in Moldova," Gheorghe said.